CHARM-EU is hosting its first Winter School!

 The European university CHARM-EU will put its unique educational model to the test for the very first time during an international winter school.

-This winter school is entitled "Social innovation for a sustainable future" and will offer various training modules that draw on the critical thinking, collaboration, communication, creativity, innovation, and autonomy of a group of 25 students selected from the alliance's five partner universities:
+This winter school is titled “Social Innovation for a Sustainable Future” and will offer various training modules designed to foster critical thinking, collaboration, communication, creativity, innovation, and independence among a group of 25 students selected from the alliance’s five partner universities:

 • University of Barcelona,